pupilfirst/pupilfirst/docs/developers/configuration.md

 CLOUDFRONT_EXPIRY=expiry_in_seconds
 ```

-To enable delivery of user-uploaded files through a CDN, you will have to set Cloudfront environment variables.

-1. [Create a Cloudfront public key](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-creating-signed-url-canned-policy.html) to generate signed URLs with canned policy.
-2. [Create a cloudfront distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) for accessing the private AWS S3 contents with signed URLs.
+You can obtain the `cloudfront_host_from_aws` from the distribution you created.
+The `cloudfront_key_pair_id_from_aws` can be found in the key group window.
+It will contain the key pair id of the public key you added in the previous step.

+To set `CLOUDFRONT_PRIVATE_KEY_BASE_64_ENCODED`, follow the steps below:

+1. Copy the contents of the `private_key.pem` file you obtained while creating the keys.
+2. Open the Rails console and encode the contents using `Base64.urlsafe_encode64(test)`.
-3. Set up the required environment variables.
+3. Set the obtained value as the environment variable.

 ### Sign in with OAuth

 ```

 GOOGLE_OAUTH2_CLIENT_ID
 GOOGLE_OAUTH2_CLIENT_SECRET
 FACEBOOK_KEY